Now here comes the NAA LCP LA chapter reacting to the Donald Sterling scandal.

 Yeah, Rush, but they're just athletes.

-What does if that we're going to start qualifying it now?
+Are we going to start qualifying it now?

 Some of the wealthiest white people are athletes, too.

-Doesn't the Reverend Jackson have a record of attacking Jewish people?
+Yeah, I think Sterling, doesn't the Reverend Jackson have a record of attacking Jewish people?

-Jaime town.
+Jaime Town.

 That's right.

-He called it Heimat.
+He called it Jaime.

 Bill Clinton?

-To uh no, it was Clinton who prayed with Jackson over Monica and the stain on the dress.
+No, it was Clinton who prayed with Jackson over Monica and the stain on the dress.

 Well, it wouldn't have been a rabbi.